-It might be difficult to identify if your burnout or simply stressed, so here are some of the signs to look for in tech burnout.
+It might be difficult to identify if you are burnout or stressed.
+So here are some of the signs to look for in tech burnout.

-- Lack of motivation: Motivation is the motor that drives us to complete our goals and complete our tasks, so when that motor turns off, we dont find a reason to continue with our work, and the activities we once find exciting and enjoyable aren’t anymore, so you find it difficult to get out of bed and engage with your daily IT tasks.
+- Lack of motivation: Motivation is the motor that drives us to complete our goals and complete our tasks.
+When that motor turns off, we dont find a reason to continue with our work, and the activities we once find exciting and enjoyable aren’t anymore.
+So, you find it difficult to get out of bed and engage with your daily IT tasks.

 - Self-doubt: As we experience stress, lack of motivation, and trouble finishing our tasks, we start feeling self-doubt.
 According to the burnout index, 51% of tech workers think they need to be more efficient.
 This can only bring negative thoughts, making you more sensitive, with low confidence, which can lead to concentrating more on not committing mistakes and proving you are doing enough instead of learning and developing your tech career at the right pace.

-- Irritability: Another symptom of tech burnout is irritability; once you are overwhelmed, you can easily be more agitated, have a shorter temper, and have difficulty concentrating.
-You can identify this symptom when you have a low sense of apathy, start reducing your work performance, have bad communication with your team, or find some situations annoying which were not before.
+- Irritability: Another symptom of tech burnout is irritability.
+Once you are overwhelmed, you can easily be more agitated, have a shorter temper, and have difficulty concentrating.
+You can identify this symptom when you have a low sense of apathy, start reducing your work performance, have bad communication with your team, or find some situations annoying that were not before.

 - Cynicism: When your negative thoughts constantly crowd your mind, you feel like your work is insignificant; You are presenting cynicism.
 It can manifest itself in various ways, such as disbelief in the ability of others to deliver results.
 Cynicism can lead to feelings of detachment from the job, coworkers, and other activities.